Balajanovski/tetris-clone/README.md

 **Current bugs:**
 <br>The migration to SDL caused some issues such as:
-- The breaking of the destroy method
-  <br>  Possible solution, create a matrix
+- Destroy method destroys rows one by one
-- Unresponsive controls
+- Slightly unresponsive controls
-- Glitched black texture

 **Note:**<br>
 Uses SDL